bhaskar-kaura/xplor-stg-test/README.md

 ## Deployment

-Deploying the Registry service can be achieved through:
+Deploying the STG service can be achieved through:

 - **Docker**: Create a Docker image and launch your service.
 - **Kubernetes**: Use Kubernetes for scalable container management.